raspberrypilearning/astro-pi-mission-zero/en/step_9.md

 Once the rules are all green, you are ready to submit.

 + Enter your classroom code in the box at the bottom - your teacher will tell you what your code is.
+(Instructions for teachers can be found in the "What you will need" step.)

 + Your teacher's name will appear.
 If it is the right name, click on the green **Continue to form** button.